hex-digital/nuxtpress/docs/3-DevelopmentTools.md

     yarn run scaffold:cpt
     yarn run scaffold:cpt Movie

-The custom post type definition is created in the `cpts` folder of the NuxtPress theme.
+The custom post type definition is created in the `custom-post-types` folder of the NuxtPress theme.
 It is then loaded automatically by the theme.

 > Note: To query the new post-type you can use the `cpt` method of the **NuxtPress** `$wp` object.